Bulana/Swift-Apprentice/README.md

 Motivation
 ===

 This repository supports a series of posts that will cover the exercises that come with the Raywenderlich Swift Apprentice, Third Edition, Beginning programming with Swift 4 book.
-The books comes with mini-exercises and challenge tasks which we will cover one by one through the this series.
+The books comes with mini-exercises and challenge questions which we will cover one by one throughout the this series.

 Posts